-The glue dries in roughly ten minutes so you want to be clear on placement of the wood before placing the glue along the joints.
+The glue dries in roughly ten minutes so you want to be clear on the placement of the wood before applying glue along the joints.
 Be careful, and do not to use excessive glue.

 During installation of floating hardwood floors, it is a great idea to measure at least 2 times, so you don’t end up with too many off-cuts or pieces that will become useless scraps of hardwood.

 While inserting each plank, fit the pieces together using a hammer, and tap it gently with a tapping block.
 Knock very gently to close the gaps.
 It's better to knock often, but softly, than it is to knock a few times with force.
 There shouldn't be any gaps between planks while installing floating hardwood floors.

 Always drive in the joint directions that you are trying to close because once the pieces are set and dry, it will be virtually impossible to adjust the joints.